African - American First Ladies of Distinction

 Kyla McMullen

-Kyla McMullen a computer scientist, was the first to at the University of Michigan to receive Ph.D in Computer Science (2012).
+Kyla McMullen, a computer scientist, was the first at the University of Michigan to earn a Ph.D. in Computer Science in 2012 and is now a respected professor and STEM role model.

 FOLLOW US